 Key Takeaway: Math Doesn’t Lie

-So, that financing product from Dealstruck that originally appeared to cost twice as much (24% APR v.
+So, that financing product from Dealstruck that initially appeared to cost twice as much (24% APR v.
 1.14 buy rate) will actually end up costing half over the life of the financing.
-In other words, for the exact same amount of capital over the exact same time period, our Dealstruck line of credit would have saved you $10.5K relative to using MCA.
+In other words, for the same amount of capital over the same period, our Dealstruck line of credit would have saved you $10.5K relative to using MCA.